 If the line is underground, check that this is completely ballasted and that the thrusts due to the hydraulic internal pressure are all sustained by the soil or by thrust anchoring blocks.

-It is preferrable to test lines, or segments of line, whose length doesn’t exceed 1000-1500 m.
+It is preferable to test lines, or segments of the line, whose length doesn’t exceed 1000-1500 m.

 The testing pressure is generally 1.5 times the design pressure in the lowest point of the section of the line being tested.